G Suite for Western

 - Please note that while ATUS will make our best effort to provide support, we have no enterprise support agreement with Google.

 - G Suite is not recommended for files that have HIPAA, FERPA, or Personally Identifiable Information (PII) because the university does not have an agreement in place with Google regarding sensitive data.
+Storage of such files would be in violation of the University's compliance with these standards.

 - Not recommended for storing files that belong to a department or group.
 Microsoft Teams, Office 365 Groups, and SharePoint are the fully supported shared storage locations in the cloud.